Fed-up creditors seek to put US energy's zombies into bankruptcy

-Since August, creditors have filed petitions for involuntary bankruptcy against three energy producers with nearly $2 billion in combined debt: Miller Energy Resources Inc, Black Elk Energy Offshore Operations and Energy & Exploration Partners Inc.
+Since August, creditors have filed petitions for involuntary bankruptcy against three energy producers with nearly $2 billion in combined debt: Miller Energy Resources Inc MILLQ.PK, Black Elk Energy Offshore Operations [BLCELB.UL] and Energy & Exploration Partners Inc (ENXP.N).

 During that period, there have been a total of seven bankruptcies involving energy companies with at least $200 million in debt.